ugomeguerditchian/OrgASM/README.md

 - Possibility to add a list of already knows subdomains
 - Subdomain Bruteforcing
 - Recursive scan
-- DNS query
 - IP Sorting and scanning (Ports and services)
-- JSON Export
+- OrgASM can detect services using Wappalyzer sources !
+Thanks to [webtech](https://github.com/ShielderSec/webtech)
+- Harvesting of headers
 - Filtering real subdomains by access them (and detect potential redirections to others subdomains).
 - You can choose if you want only OSINT mode (API request on third party websites), Bruteforce and IPs scanning
+- JSON Export

 ## Installation